 ‘Well..’
 Preston coughed, ‘not give exactly, but I could lend you the money, then you could give it back to me later.’

 Abigail didn’t understand, ‘Why?
-How could we give it back and why would you want us to?’
+How could we give it back to you if we buy the house and why would you want us to?’

 ‘Because I don’t live here!’ said Preston loudly, ‘and you do!’